quantleaf/query/API.md

 *and*

-Eeach element of the array is 'and' conditional.
+Each element of the array is 'and' conditional.

 ---